jenisak/wats3010-intro-to-bootstrap/README.md

 For additional information about Bootstrap please reference the [Official Bootstrap Documentation Site](https://getbootstrap.com/).

-In this project you will be asked to assemble a linked website for an imaginary business.
+In this project you will be asked to assemble a linked websi  te for an imaginary business.
 You will be required to fill in certain aspects of the code, provide some images and/or media files, and make certain elements responsive to different viewport sizes.